 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from March.
+Here is our favorite letter from September.

-Can you name this much-visited stretch of shoreline?
+Can you name this historic little city?

 At a natural history museum in Hinckley, the living meet the dead with the lights turned out.